markjsapp/markjsapp/README.md

 <h2>🎸 About Me </h2>

-Sup! 👋 My name is Mark (he/him), and I'm a Quality Assurance Engineer currently living and working in Washington D.C.
+Sup! 👋 My name is Mark, and I'm a Quality Assurance Engineer currently living and working in Washington D.C.
 I hail from sunny Central Florida.
 I have a CS degree from Florida Southern College and an AA in Music Education from Polk State College.

 In my current role, I've taken on a variety of responsibilities, such as writing test cases/tickets, automating manual test scenarios, validating and deploying release code, leading morning meetings, and identifying and filling testing gaps between QA and Dev unit tests.